 The 3 C’s of marketing, a strategic marketing concept, is a very popular concept for marketers.
-This concept takes into consideration 3 variables to explain a complete marketing strategy.
+This model takes into consideration 3 variables to develop an effective marketing strategy.
 These 3 variables are dynamic in nature and fully depend on each other.
-In case of any variable changes, it affects the other variables as well.
+In case, any variable changes, it affects the other variables as well.

 The 3 C’s of marketing strategy are